MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

 **Note:** If the program is running properly, these log messages should appear in order.
 If they don’t (if you see message 3 before message 2), then something isn’t right and you need to attempt to debug the issue.

-In order to get the raw map data Misty just collected, use `axios.get()` to send a GET request to the endpoint for the `SlamGetRawMap` command.
+In order to get the raw map data Misty just collected, use `axios.get()` to send a GET request to the endpoint for the `GetMap` command.
 Use `then()` to call two new functions, `unsubscribeSelfState()` and `processMap()`.
 We use these commands to respectively unsubscribe from the event and generate a graphical map from the map data.
 Log any errors to the console within a `catch()` statement.

 ```js
 async function getMap() {